24/7 Admissions | Call Now: (800) 939-6636

 Residential Treatment vs. Intensive Sober Living Program

-Intensive Outpatient Program (IOP) Sober Living
+Women’s Intensive Outpatient Program (IOP) vs. Sober Living

-What Is the Matrix Model?
+What is the Matrix Model?

 The Matrix Model is a structured 16-week addiction treatment program featuring: